-- The lower signal pressure range value is the same as the minimum value of the bench range or operating range (with preloaded springs). - The upper signal pressure range value is the same as the maximum value of the bench range or operating range (with preloaded springs). - For actuator springs that are to be preloaded subsequently, determine the upper and lower signal pressure range as described under 'Spring compression' in the 'Start-up' section.
+- The lower signal pressure range value is the same as the minimum value of the bench range or operating range (with preloaded springs). - The upper signal pressure range value is the same as the maximum value of the bench range or operating range (with preloaded springs). - For actuator springs that are to be preloaded subsequently, determine the upper and lower signal pressure range as described in the section 'Spring compression' in the 'Start-up' chapter.